akashenen/2d-platformer-controller/README.md

 To use this project you need Unity 2017.1 or higher.

-The main classes used in this project are the Actor, used mainly for attributes and other adjustable values, and the Controlled2D, which handles all the movement and collision algorithms.
+The main classes used in this project are the [Actor](https://github.com/akashenen/2d-platformer-controller/blob/master/Assets/Scripts/Actor.cs), used mainly for attributes and other adjustable values, and the [Controller2D](https://github.com/akashenen/2d-platformer-controller/blob/master/Assets/Scripts/Controller2D.cs), which handles all the movement and collision algorithms.

 #### Movement values
 * **maxSpeed:** The maximum horizontal speed the actor can reach